salesforcecli/plugin-org/messages/list.metadata.md

 Use this command to identify individual components in your manifest file or if you want a high-level view of particular metadata types in your org.
 For example, you can use this command to return a list of names of all the CustomObject or Layout components in your org, then use this information in a retrieve command that returns a subset of these components.

+The username that you use to connect to the org must have the Modify All Data or Modify Metadata Through Metadata API Functions permission.

 # summary

 List the metadata components and properties of a specified type.